RaijmakersH/az900-labs/Instructions/Walkthroughs/15-Manage resource locks.md

 ---
 # 15 - Adding a Lock to a Resource Group

-In this walkthrough, we will add a delete lock to the resource group and test deleting the resource group.
+In this walkthrough, we will add a lock to the resource group and test deleting the resource group.
 Locks can be applied in a subscription to resource groups, or individual resources to prevent accidental deletion or modification of critical resources.
-Locks can be applied to a subscription, resource group, or individual resource to prevent accidental deletion or modification of critical resources.

 2. In the **Search** bar at the top of the portal, search for **Resource groups**.
-Click on the resource group listed on that page.
+Click on the resource group **myRGLocks-XXXXXXXX**.

 3. In the **Settings** section, click **Locks**, and then click **+Add +New +Create **.